 None of the funds made available in this Act may be used to penalize a financial institution solely because the institution provides financial services to an entity that is a manufacturer, producer, or a person that participates in any business or organized activity that involves handling marijuana, marijuana products, or marijuana proceeds, and engages in such activity pursuant to a law established by a State or a unit of local government.

-With new leadership in the House, the amendment could advance as part of the FY20 process.
+It's possible that the amendment could advance as part of the FY20 appropriations process.

 A Department of Justice (DOJ) directive on cannabis enforcement priorities